Safeguarding - Keeping Our Children Safe

 Photograph and Video Consent

 When your child joins Copley Junior School we ask you to consider the procedures we have in place to share photographs and videos of your child on our website, School Twitter and in local community articles etc. whilst also safeguarding your child.
 You can download our Photograph and Video Consent Form by clicking here.

 Parents are asked to keep us informed of any changes to their child's health that might affect their well-being at school.
 It is important that we are aware of conditions such as asthma, epilepsy, allergies, hearing or sight impairments, diabetes or eczema.

-We will supervise the administration of prescribed medication when it needs to be taken more than three times a day.
+We will supervise the administration of prescribed medication when it needs to be taken more than twice a day.
+We will also administer pain relief e.g. Calpol when we have written permission from parents/carers.
 Medication should be clearly labelled with the child's name, dosage, method of administration, and timing of dose.
 Parents/carers are required to complete an administration of medicines form at the school office.
 You can also download the form at the bottom of this page if you prefer, so that you can print it off and complete the form at home.

 Medicines should be delivered to the school by the parent/carer - never the child.